chengwangbio/chengwangbio.github.io/_pages/research.md

   og_image: "research/ecdf.png"
 ---

+I am an associate research scientist in the field of bioinformatics currently working at Shandong University, China.
+My research has particularly focused on developing computational and experimental approaches to identify novel metabolic biomarkers in cancer and neurodegenerative disease.

 My academic research falls into two main areas: understanding the influence of geography on actor behavior before, during, and after civil conflict, and developing new tools to improve the study of institutions (both formal and